mxlopez25/OrganicHustler/README.md

 # Organic Hustler
-Web application build in ruby on rails for buying cloth online
+Web application build in ruby on rails for buying cloth online.

 ## Built With